Last editedApr 20232 min read

 Client-server communication is encrypted using 256-bit SSL.
 For context, banking systems require just 128-bit SSL.

-Using all of these measures, GoCardless is very efficient at fraud detection in online payments.
-This means that both you and your customers can rest easy in the knowledge that your sensitive data is protected from the dangers of online fraud.
+Using all of these measures, GoCardless is highly secure.
+Both you and your customers can rest easy in the knowledge that your sensitive data is protected from the dangers of online fraud.

 We can help